kenneth-man/AWS_Cloud_Practitioner_Notes/9 - Databases and Analytics.md

 - ### Data Tables that have relationships with each other
 - ### **AWS RDS**
 	- Create a DB in the cloud using schema, **Automated backups and patching**, managed by AWS
+	- **Scale up by increasing the instance size or increase storage capacity**
 	- **Dbs createable with RDS:**
 		- **Aurora** = **Cloud optimized**; better performance than Postgres/MySQL on RDS
 		- **Postgres**